SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 * A if they have accommodation
 * G if there is a beer garden
 * O if there is outside seating
+* WY if they are wheelchair accessible
+* WL if they have limited wheelchair access
+* WN if they have no wheelchair access

 Pubs that are allegedly still "closed due to covid" have an appropriate suffix added to the name.

-Restaurants have "(rest)" added as a suffix, or "(rest accomm)" if they have rooms.
+Restaurants have "(restaurant)" added as a suffix, and also "(accomm)" if they have rooms.

-### Transportation

-On the Garmin menus, "Transportation / Air Transportation" only includes "proper airports" (i.e. not gliding clubs and not military facilities).

-"Transportation / Ground Transportation" includes regular bus and train stations, but not e.g. a station on a park miniature railway.
-A suffix is added to show which is which.

-"Transportation / Transit Service" includes bus stops, taxi stands etc.

 ### Railways

 Razed railways and old inclined_planes are shown as dismantled.
 Miniature railways (not handled in the style file) are shown as narrow_gauge.
-Render historic railway stations.

 ### Healthcare

-An appropriate suffix is added for doctors, dentists, hospitals and clinics.
 Vaccination centres are shown as clinics if no other tag applies.
-Pharmacies and chemists have a suffix added.

 ### Water features

-Point water features (waterfalls, lock gates) are displayed with a name.
-Sluice gates, weirs, floating barriers and derelict canals are all shown with names.
 Intermittent waterways, water and wetlands have "(int)" appended to the name.
-Display "waterway=leat" and "waterway=spillway" etc. as drain.
+"waterway=leat" and "waterway=spillway" etc. are shown as drains.
-Display "location=underground" waterways as tunnels.
+"location=underground" waterways are shown as tunnels.
-Show waterway lock references.
-Show Water monitoring stations etc.
+Lock references on waterways are shown.
-Show various sorts of rarer water as "natural=water".
+Various rarer sorts of water are shown as "natural=water".

 ### Other

-Libraries and public bookcases are shown as libraries with an appropriate suffix to the name. amenity=leisure_centre is shown as leisure=sports_centre.
-Display various man_made items as buildings, with a suffix saying what each one is.
+Various man_made edifices are hown as buildings, with a suffix saying what each one is.

-## Quality Control

-Objects with a fixme tag have "[fix]" appended to the name.

-Roads have various letters appended:

-* M  No speed limit defined where one would be expected.
-* L  Not known if lit
-* S  Not known if sidewalk
-* V  No sidewalk, but not known if sidewalk

-"[RD]" is appended to any "highway=road".

-"[A]" is appended to footways etc. if no "foot" tag and one is expected.

-Paths and tracks have various things appended for other missing tags:

-* U  No surface tag
-* O  No smoothness tag
-* G  No tracktype tag